YounesBousfiha/OptiRouteV2/README.md

 - `TourOptimizer` interface defines the contract
 - `NearestNeighborOptimizer`: Greedy algorithm that always picks the nearest unvisited delivery
 - `ClarkeWrightOptimizer`: Savings algorithm that merges routes to maximize efficiency
+- `AIOptimizer`: AI-powered optimizer using DeepSeek API that learns from historical delivery patterns

-**Benefit**: Algorithms can be swapped at runtime based on requirements (speed vs. optimization quality).
+**Benefit**: Algorithms can be swapped at runtime based on requirements (speed vs. optimization quality vs. AI-powered intelligence).

 ### 2. **Repository Pattern**
 **Location**: `domain.repository` package